composer/composer/doc/articles/scripts.md

 }
 ```

-When an event is fired, your PHP callback receives as first argument an
+When an event is fired, your PHP callback receives as first argument a
 `Composer\EventDispatcher\Event` object.
 This object has a `getName()` method
 that lets you retrieve event name.